 Launched in 2014, the ‘Make In India’ initiative has played an important role in India’s revolutionary growth.

-A decade has passed, and the results of this movement are obvious in 2025.
-Let us look at the measurable impact that the Make In India scheme has had over the last ten years.
+Over a decade has passed, and the results of this movement are obvious.
+Let us look at the measurable impact that the Make In India scheme has had over the last ten years and what is latest as of 2026.

 Make In India Statistics Top Picks